facebook/facebook-ios-sdk/README.md

 - Add the `FacebookCore.framework`, `FacebookLogin.framework`, and `FacebookShare.framework` build products from the
   sub-project to your applications `Link Frameworks and Libraries` and `Embedded Binaries` sections.

-Don't forget to also embed/link `FBSDKCoreKit.framework`, `FBSDKLoginKit.framework`, `FBSDKShareKit.framework` and
+Don't forget to also embed/link `FBSDKCoreKit.framework`, `FBSDKLoginKit.framework`, and `FBSDKShareKit.framework`.
-`Bolts.framework` too!

 ## Modules